learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 ### Iterating over... strings?

-A string is effectively an ordered collection (an array) of characters, which `for...of` is more than happy to iterate over:
+A string is effectively an ordered collection (like an array) of characters, which `for...of` is more than happy to iterate over:

 ```js
 for (const char of 'Hello, world!') {